Maguvarshini/Time-series-analysis-and-forecasting/README.md

 ---

-## Author

-**Maghvarshini M**
+HI I'm **Maghvarshini M**
  B.Tech – AI & Data Science
  St. Joseph’s Institute of Technology
  *"Learning and building one model at a time 💫"*

 ---

-## File to Run

-- `Time series analysis and forecasting for stock market.ipynb`
-  Run this Jupyter notebook to see everything: data, models, plots, forecasts, and comparison.
+  Run the Jupyter notebook to see everything: data, models, plots, forecasts, and comparison.

 ---